-where we have taken the coupling constant $y_{as}$ to be real.\footnote{A pseudoscalar mediator with an imaginary coupling will lead to the same physical effects in the relativistic limit~\cite{Fiorillo:2020zzj}.} We have also suppressed the active neutrino flavor index, as the DM production happens above the neutrino decoupling and all flavors lead to qualitatively similar results, although some of the observational constraints are flavor-dependent.
-A concrete ultraviolet completion of the effective Lagrangian~\eqref{eq:Leff} in terms of a CP-conserving two-Higgs-doublet model plus a complex scalar singlet can be found in Ref.~\cite{Dutta:2020scq}.
+where we have taken the coupling constant $y_{as}$ to be real.\footnote{A pseudoscalar mediator with an imaginary coupling will lead to the same physical effects in the relativistic limit, as shown in Ref.~\cite{Fiorillo:2020zzj} for the high-energy neutrino case.} We have also suppressed the active neutrino flavor index, as the DM production happens above the neutrino decoupling and all flavors lead to qualitatively similar results.
+A concrete ultraviolet-completion of the effective Lagrangian~\eqref{eq:Leff} in terms of a CP-conserving two-Higgs-doublet model plus a complex scalar singlet can be found in Ref.~\cite{Dutta:2020scq}.
 Note that the $\phi$ field does not acquire a vacuum expectation value, and therefore, there is no induced active-sterile neutrino mixing due to the interaction~\eqref{eq:Leff}.

 We assume no primordial population of sterile neutrinos, which are instead produced entirely from the active sector.
 For a GeV-scale scalar mediator, the decay rate of $\phi\to \nu_a\nu_s$ is much faster than the relevant production timescales at $\mathcal{O}({\rm MeV})$, provided the coupling satisfies $y_{as} \gtrsim 10^{-8}$.
 Under this condition, the evolution of the mediator $\phi$ can be safely neglected.